What Are Dentures and Are They Right For You?

 More commonly, however, we will begin the process immediately, as most of our patients do not want to spend significant amounts of time without replacement teeth.
 We may begin by removing damaged teeth if necessary.
 Then, we will take accurate molds of your mouth.
 The molds are then used to create custom dentures, designed to fit your mouth comfortably and match your existing teeth if needed.
 We will take our time to ensure that your new dentures fit exactly as they should.
 Dentures can take some time to adjust to, but a perfect fit is critical for your dental health and comfort.

 The only painful aspect about the process is the removal of any faulty teeth, which may or may not be necessary.
 If your teeth have already fallen out or have been removed, then the entire process should be painless.

 Maintaining proper oral health is always important, and is especially true when you have dentures.
 Here are a few common steps that a patient with dentures will take to ensure that their dentures and mouth remain in good health.

 - Rinse overnight: Every night while you are sleeping, you should soak your dentures and rinse them before putting them back in your mouth.

 - Clean after every meal: After you eat, you should remove and clean your dentures, as well as your mouth.
 When you clean them, use a soft toothbrush with warm water.
 Never use toothpaste or hot water, as both can do significant damage to the structure and surface of the dentures.

-- Use denture cleanser: To ensure that harmful microorganisms do not grow, use denture cleanser.
+- Use denture cleanser: To ensure that harmful microorganisms don’t grow, use a denture cleanser.
 This will not only protect your oral health, but your overall health as well.

 If you are looking to replace multiple teeth, dentures are a great option.
-They are affordable and flexible and will restore your smile and mouth without crushing your bank account.
+They are affordable, flexible and can restore your smile and mouth without zeroing out your bank account.
 Since dentures are not permanent, you can easily change your mind if you do not like the way they look.